abhimanyuchaudhary/task/README.md

 # gTask
+So I figured out how to run electron with react,https://gist.github.com/matthewjberger/6f42452cb1a2253667942d333ff53404
+Now we have to figure out how to do API calls from react, I read somewhere that Node APIs work with react but that didn't seem to work so https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/
 Basic idea is to make a desktop app for Google Task using Electron
   * React will be used to build the front end
   * Electron will be used to package it into a desktop app